-- LA1 is scheduled to come forward from 2021 onwards, in accordance with Policies CS3: Managing Selected Development Sites, SA1: Identified Proposals and Sites, SA8: Local Allocations and the Schedule of Housing Proposals and Sites. - The site will be developed in phases in accordance with the master plan. - No abnormal costs have been identified that would undermine the ability of this site to provide appropriate contributions towards infrastructure through CIL and Section 106, as appropriate, in accordance with Core Strategy Policy CS35: Infrastructure and Developer Contributions. - Key planning obligations are set out in the site master plan and will include 40% affordable housing and contributions towards improving local services and facilities at Grovehill local centre; and local social and transport infrastructure. - Key off-site transport works are set out in the Schedule of Transport Proposals and Sites (proposal T/10).
-The new junction onto the Link Road provides the primary vehicular access and should be in place when development commences. - Early liaison required with Thames Water required to ensure sufficient sewerage and sewage treatment capacity is available to support delivery of the site. - Early liaison required with the SuDS Approval Body (SAB) to ensure appropriate sustainable drainage is planned for at the early design stage.
+- LA1 is available for immediate development in accordance with Policies CS3: Managing Selected Development Sites, SA1: Identified Proposals and Sites, SA8: Local Allocations and the Schedule of Housing Proposals and Sites. - The site will be developed in phases in accordance with the master plan.
+The phasing of the site will seek to deliver the Gypsy and Traveller pitches within an early phase, subject to technical and viability considerations, to ensure a 5 year supply of Gypsy and Traveller provision.
+The Council will require that when a planning application or planning applications are brought forward for the allocation they demonstrate compliance with this master plan and a comprehensive approach to the development of the allocation, including the nature and timing of delivery of community infrastructure and other planning obligations. - No abnormal costs have been identified that would undermine the ability of this site to provide appropriate contributions towards infrastructure through CIL and Section 106, as appropriate, in accordance with Core Strategy Policy CS35: Infrastructure and Developer Contributions. - Key planning obligations are set out in the site master plan and include 40% affordable housing and contributions towards improving local services and facilities at Grovehill local centre; and local social and transport infrastructure. - Key off-site transport works are set out in the Schedule of Transport Proposals and Sites (Proposal T/10).
+The new junction onto the Link Road provides the primary vehicular access and should be in place when development commences. - Early liaison required with Thames Water to develop a Drainage Strategy to identify any infrastructure upgrades that are required as a result of the development in order to ensure that sufficient sewerage and sewage treatment capacity is available to support the timely delivery of this site. - Early liaison required with the local planning authority to ensure appropriate sustainable drainage is designed into the development scheme at the early design stage.